Acorn Archimedes: IBM PC-compatible podules

 Redesigned PC cards were released in 1994, introducing the option of a faster 50 MHz 486SLC2 processor for a reported doubling of the performance over the fastest existing cards.
 Up to 16 MB of SIMM-profile RAM could be fitted, and a local hard drive controller was added.
-The supplied software was also upgraded to support Windows in a resolution of 800 x 600 at up to 16 colours, and optional network driver support was available to use the card as a Novell NetWare client and for Windows for Workgroups 3.11.
+The supplied software was also upgraded to support Windows in a resolution of 800 × 600 at up to 16 colours, and optional network driver support was available to use the card as a Novell NetWare client and for Windows for Workgroups 3.11.
 Pricing remained similar to earlier models.
 Reported performance was better than the previous generation of cards but "still slow compared to all but the most basic of modern PCs, but certainly usable".
 The Windows User benchmarks rated the performance as similar to a fast 386SX-based system or a "standard" 386DX-based system, with the faster processor yielding a more favourable rating, but with the hard drive and graphics tests bringing the overall rating down.
 Use of a hard drive fitted directly to the card, using its own dedicated IDE interface, was reported as providing up to ten times the level of hard drive performance relative to using the system's own drive, but use of the SmartDrive caching software made any resulting performance difference marginal.